Leads: David Ng (host)

 Cost: Free (lunch and coffee included)

-The Michael Smith Labs is pleased to announce our 3rd annual Game-Base STEM Hackathon!
-Like before, we’re looking for keen members of the teaching community to explore this innovative form of professional development with us.
+This professional development workshop is currently paused due to COVID.
+We are hopeful that we'll be able to announce our 4th annual Game-Base STEM Hackathon in the fall 2022!
+Like before, we're looking for keen members of the teaching community to explore this innovative form of professional development with us.

 What subject area you will work on is entirely open (this includes social studies type topics as they pertain to science and society or the environment).
 Note that we are also actively seeking teachers who are interested in women in STEM issues.
 And note that the lab is open to hosting additional stand alone hackathons if you feel that your school/department is interested in this PD opportunity.